movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

    ## 7. In the end

 This blog analyzes every postgres lock and adds experimental use cases to it.
-This module is not a conclusion but a postscript, because this is a PostgreSQL lock exploration blog.
-Only after you fully understand the locks that exist in the database can you calmly cope with various query problems that occur in the database.
+This is a PostgreSQL lock exploration blog, only after you fully understand the locks that exist in the database can you calmly cope with various query problems that occur in the database.